Plastic bricks made from used water bottles

 Gregor says: "RePlast blocks have incredible thermal characteristics in terms of sound and heat transfer.
 We envisage using them with normal building frames as fill.
 Our initial testing shows that they blow traditional cement blocks out of the water".

-The company's RePlast blocks can also be used to make roads and are great for small community projects too.
+The company's RePlast blocks (ByBlocks) can also be used to make roads and are great for small community projects too.
 He adds: "In theory, we’re looking at an absolute definition of a circular economy, whereby plastic waste washing up in local communities gets processed and used in local community centres or on roadways".